/

 Visualizing your project timeline makes it easier to see bottlenecks, project schedules, deadlines, and team capacity.
 This is only possible by adopting a resource management tool like Float.

-Float is equipped with project management features that let you add, edit, and track tasks while on the go.
-Float's project planning features allow you to create project phases to group tasks and shift timelines in a single click.
+Float is equipped with key features for project management that let you add, edit, and track tasks on the go.
+The project planning features allow you to create project phases to group tasks and shift timelines in a single click.

-If you are already using a project management tool, Float integrates with project management software like Asana, Jira, Teamwork, Trello, and WorkflowMax.
+If you are already using a project management tool, Float offers several integrations with project management software like Asana, Jira, Teamwork, and Trello.

 8. Analyze and plan for next time